ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 Memory NUMA configuration is not supported by SAP HANA when {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s are deployed on a physical server where most of the CPUs and memory are already allocated.

-You can run a Python script on Linux to see whether the infrastructure is set up correctly.
+You can run a Python script on Linux&reg; to see whether the infrastructure is set up correctly.
 Download the script from [SAP Note 2923962](https://launchpad.support.sap.com/#/notes/2923962){: external} and run the script on the command line (without any parameters).
 First, add the execution permissions to the script file.
 For example, download the script to the `/root` location and run as follows:

 ```
 chmod +x /root/chk_numa_lpm.py